Khalidmerai/UnoFlip/README.md

 CardTest.java: Contains unit tests for the Card class to ensure card-related functionality.
 Main.java: The entry point of the Uno game.
 It initializes the game and starts the gameplay.

+Contributions:
+Khalid Merai - UnoGame.java, added a few methods in card.java and ConsoleUI.java and helped with                the junit testing